Florisoft-issues/AppRoadmap/Florisoft_README_EN.md

 This approach ensures we can deliver value quickly and continuously improve.

-## 3. App Structure: Functional Domains, Applications, and Use Cases
+## 3. App Structure: Functional Domains, Apps, and Use Cases

-To keep the roadmap clear, we structure the items on three levels: **Functional Domain, Applications, and Use Cases.**
+To keep the roadmap clear, we structure the items on three levels: **Functional Domain, Apps, and Use Cases.**

 ### 🔹 Functional Domains

-The functional domains represent the main areas within our applications: Logistics, Purchasing, Sales, CRM, Assortment, Financial, Inventory, Management, and Assets.
+The functional domains represent the main areas within our apps: Logistics, Purchasing, Sales, CRM, Assortment, Financial, Inventory, Management, and Assets.

-### 🔸 Applications and Use Cases
+### 🔸 Apps and Use Cases

-Within each functional domain, we distinguish between various applications and their corresponding use cases.
-In some cases, the scope of an application is so specific that it has not yet been divided into separate use cases.
+Within each functional domain, we distinguish between various apps and their corresponding use cases.
+In some cases, the scope of an app is so specific that it has not yet been divided into separate use cases.

 <details>
 <summary><strong>Logistics</strong></summary>

-- **Applicatie:** Packing
+- **App:** Packing

   **Use cases:** Kubus, Packing, Trolley Loading

-- **Applicatie:** Picking
+- **App:** Picking

   **Use cases:** Palet Picking, Generic Picking

-- **Applicatie:** Quality Control
+- **App:** Quality Control

   **Use cases:** Final Outbound Check, Exception Handling, Exception Registration

-- **Applicatie:** Labeling
+- **App:** Labeling

   **Use cases:** Price label, Stock label

-- **Applicatie:** Track & Tracing
+- **App:** Track & Tracing

   **Use cases:**  N.v.t.

-- **Applicatie:** Receiving
+- **App:** Receiving

   **Use cases:** Entry Control

-- **Applicatie:** Shipping
+- **App:** Shipping

   **Use cases:** Adress Label

--  **Applicatie:** Automating Agent
+-  **App:** Automating Agent

    **Use cases:** Sorting, Weighing